wolfer649/WGOT/README.md

 Code to force the display to the PiTFT display no longer works with Rasbian Stretch with updates if an X11 display is available.
 - It still displays OK on the PiTFT when started from rc.local.
-- Looking at workaround for this issue.
+- Looking at a workaround for this issue.